Garmin Bounce Review 2026: Is It Worth the Premium Price?

 If you have been following along, you know I was a big fan of the original Garmin Bounce.
 It was the best GPS kids smartwatch you could buy, full stop.
 But it had one glaring gap: no voice calling.
 I said it plainly in that review -- there are moments when a text message or voice clip is not enough and you need to actually talk to your kid.
 Garmin heard us.
 The Garmin Bounce 2 adds two-way voice calling, wraps it in a stunning round AMOLED display, and keeps everything that made the original great.

-After six weeks of daily use on my 8-year-old daughter Lily's wrist, I can tell you this is the most capable safety-focused kids smartwatch on the market.
+After six weeks of daily use on our 8-year-old tester's wrist, I can tell you this is the most capable safety-focused kids smartwatch on the market.
 The GPS is still the gold standard.
 The battery still lasts two days.
 The build quality is still tank-like.
 And now you can actually call your kid.
 That is a significant leap.

 But the Garmin Bounce 2 costs $299.99.
 That is the most expensive kids smartwatch I have ever reviewed.
 It is double the price of the original Bounce.
 It costs the same as an Apple Watch SE 3 and nearly twice the price of a TickTalk 5.
 So the question is not whether the Garmin Bounce 2 is good -- it is very good.
 The question is whether it is $300 good.